aimms/documentation/dataexchange/api.rst

     :param outputFile: file path of the output file
     :param outputEncoding: encoding of the output file from the predefined set :token:`AllCharacterEncodings`
     :param noBOM: optional argument indicating whether or not the output file should start with a BOM (default 1)

+.. js:function:: dex::NormalizeString(inStr, outStr, normalization)

+	Normalize :token:`inStr` to :token:`outStr` using the normalization procedure indicated by :token:`normalization`.

+    :param inStr: scalar input string parameter to hold the string value to normalize
+    :param outStr: scalar output string parameter that will hold the normalized string
+    :param normalization: optional element parameter into :token:`dex::Normalizations` indicating the normalization to apply (either :token:`nfc` (default) or :token:`nfd`)

+.. js:function:: dex::NormalizeSet(aSet, normalization)

+	Normalize all elements in the set :token:`aSet` using the normalization procedure indicated by :token:`normalization`.
+All elements that changed by the selected normalization will be renamed in the set.

+    :param aSet: set argument indicating the set for which to normalize all elements
+    :param normalization: optional element parameter into :token:`dex::Normalizations` indicating the normalization to apply (either :token:`nfc` (default) or :token:`nfd`)

 HTTP Client methods
 -------------------